 There are fewer developmental milestones in the first year of your baby’s life than you might think.
 Here’s your month-by-month guide.

 Much is said around this time about a baby being able to smile.
-But parents should keep their patience.
-Some babies are not as easy to smile.
-It’s not necessarily indicative of a child having an autism spectrum disorder.
+But parents should be relaxed and patient on this front.
+Some babies are not as easy to make smile.
+It’s not necessarily indicative of a child having an autism spectrum disorder, for instance.
 Babies who are premature might smile later.
 Babies who are suffering from colic may not smile that often.
 And babies with parents who aren’t very smiley may not respond to them with smiles.

-That’s why it’s important to stay calm if a baby hasn’t flashed a gummy smile by 2-months old.
+That’s why it’s important to stay calm if a baby hasn’t flashed a gummy grin by 2 months.
 It will show up eventually.
-And because babies are sensitive to their parent’s emotions, a stressed-out parent may not have a super smiley kid.
+And because babies are sensitive to their parent’s emotions, a stressed-out parent may not have a super-smiley kid.
 That said, parents who feel there has been a change in their child’s demeanor, or see that their child is not particularly responsive in general, will want to speak to their pediatrician.
 Trust your gut.